 4. Don't put all your eggs in one basket

-The episode 3 teaches us another important Squid Game money lesson: diversification or “don’t put all your eggs in one basket” as Cho Sang-woo says before the Honeycomb game.
+Episode 3 teaches us another important Squid Game money lesson: diversification or “don’t put all your eggs in one basket” as Cho Sang-woo says before the Honeycomb game.
 This lesson can apply to all aspects of personal finance from investing to building multiple streams of income.

 Diversification means having a wide range of different assets to spread risk.
 When investing, it’s better to diversify your portfolio rather than put all your money into one company.
-This means that no matter how the market is performing, the better performing investments will offset the poor performing ones.
+This means that no matter how the market is performing, the better-performing investments will offset the poor-performing ones.

 Diversification can also apply to savings or income streams.
 Splitting your savings across multiple accounts may allow you to take advantage of extra benefits or protect you if you can’t access one account for a while.
-Finally, building multiple income stream in addition to your main salary can have various benefits.
-Additional streams of income can provide extra financial security and help you reach your financial goals faster.
+Finally, building multiple income streams in addition to your main salary can have various benefits.
+Additional streams of income can provide extra financial security and help you reach your financial or savings goals faster.

 5. Don't fall for "get rich quick" schemes

 When it comes to money, if it sounds too good to be true then it probably is.
 This is a lesson we’ve already learned from another Netflix series Money, Explained.

 Whether it was Gi-Hun’s gambling addiction, Sang-Woo’s abnormally high-risk investments or the Squid Game salesman’s promise of winning easy money, the main driving force behind their actions is to get rich quickly with little to no effort.

 Huge, guaranteed or easy returns on a particular stock, cryptocurrency, NFT or property don’t exist.
 The line between gambling and investing can sometimes be narrow.
 But if you do your research properly, it will ensure you are actually investing.
 If you make a well-calculated decision and avoid being carried away by FOMO or greed, you can greatly help lower your overall portfolio risk.